Dre Campbell Farm

 8. Secure Pet Food

 Skunks are attracted to food in general, including that of your pet.
-Therefore, it’s important to make sure that you keep your pet’s food secure.
+Therefore, it’s essential to ensure you keep your pet’s food secure.

 9. Night Light

 Try a nightlight.
-These pests are mostly nocturnal [1], so their eyes are sensitive to light.
+These pests are primarily nocturnal [1], so their eyes are light-sensitive.

-If you install a nightlight in your yard, it might scare skunks away, especially if it’s motion-activated.
+Therefore, installing a nightlight in your yard might scare skunks away, especially if it’s motion-activated.

 10. Predator Urine